-Prior to joining Politico, I worked as a staff reporter for Spiegel and DW (Deutsche Welle).
+Prior to joining Politico, I worked as a staff reporter for Spiegel.
 Other publications included Deutschlandradio, the New York Times, Frankfurter Allgemeine Zeitung and the Intercept.

 Born and raised in Germany, I lived in the United States for several years, one of them as a Fulbright scholar.
 In 2015, I was awarded with the U.S. Foreign Press Association’s national award.
 In the same year, I moved back to my hometown Berlin.